Iraqi invasion of Kuwait: Post–Gulf War

 In December 2002, Saddam Hussein apologized for the invasion shortly before being deposed in the 2003 invasion of Iraq.
 Two years later, the Palestinian leadership also apologized for its wartime support of Saddam.
 In 1990, Yemen's president, Ali Abdullah Saleh, a longtime ally of Saddam Hussein, backed Saddam Hussein's invasion of Kuwait.
 After Iraq lost the Gulf War, Yemenis were deported en masse from Kuwait by the restored government.

-The US military continue a strong presence adding 4,000 troops in February 2015 alone.
+The US military continued a strong presence adding 4,000 troops in February 2015 alone.

 There is also a very strong US civilian presence with an estimated 18,000 American children in Kuwait being taught by 625 US teachers.